 - Oil level warning light

 - Fuel level warning light

 - Coolant temperature warning light

 - Shift timing indicator light

 - Engine trouble warning light

-- Steering damper warning light
+- Traction control system indicator/warning light

 - Immobilizer system indicator light

-If a warning or indicator light does not go off, see page 4-4 for the corresponding warning and indicator light circuit check.
+If a warning or indicator light does not come on initially when the key is turned to "ON", or if a warning or indicator light remains on, see page 4-4 for the corresponding warning and indicator light circuit check.

 - 2. Shift the transmission into the neutral position.
-(See page 6-2.)
 The neutral indicator light should come on.
 If not, ask a Yamaha dealer to check the electrical circuit. - 3.
 Start the engine by pushing the start switch.
-NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
-[ECA11041]